POrTAL: Plan-Orchestrated Tree Assembly for Lookahead: CONCLUSION

 We present \alg{}, a probabilistic planning algorithm that draws inspiration from two existing baselines, POMCP and FF-Replan. \alg{} produces a search tree similar to POMCP, but draws from FF-Replan's determinization step in order to narrow the breadth of search and focus on useful paths.
 We evaluated \alg{} against both baselines and found that \alg{} often produces plans with a smaller number of steps, is more lightweight than baselines in the domains that we tested it within, and improves with greater amounts of time allocated for planning.
+In future work, we plan to add functionality to expand \alg{}'s set of nodes so it asymptotically achieves optimality. \laura{!!! discuss guarantees with FF-Replan in discussion, here, abstract and intro.
+ALSO should be in results section with experimental results confirming it.}